Customise the UC20 kernel command line

 In the above examples, the mode arguments are

 snapd_recovery_system.
-The static command line element for the grub bootloader is
+The static command line content for the grub bootloader is

 console=ttyS0 console=tty1 panic=-1 which is defined in the snapd source code.